avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Avril Coghlan: https://www.linkedin.com/in/avril-coghlan-4409545/?originalSubdomain=uk

-Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to investigate the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to gain insights into how 7PET is spreading regionally and globally.
+Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to investigate the relationships between different sublineages of 7PET that have caused different 7PET outbreaks, and to gain insights into how 7PET is spreading regionally and globally.
 You will see that it is often very interesting and informative to display information beside a phylogenetic tree; for example, in Figure 13 we plotted presence/absence of particular genes.
 We can also display additional non-genetic data that we have about the isolates (known as **'metadata'**), such as the exact location or date of collection of the isolates, or